cecildh0/trail-data-pipeline/README.md

 # Trail Data Pipeline Project

 End-to-end data pipeline for trail data on trails in Columbia River Gorge.
-Uses Python, pandas, and AWS (specifically S3 buckets), in ingest -> transform -> output format
+Uses Python, pandas, and AWS (specifically an S3 bucket), in ingest -> transform -> output format

 Raw CSV data files used for this project come from [Hiking Trails, Columbia River Gorge by CHUCKH](https://www.kaggle.com/datasets/chuckh193333/hiking-trails-columbia-river-gorge) on Kaggle.

 ## What it does

 Designed for two CSVs: hiking trails (specifically Columbia River Gorge) and trail hazards (for those same trails).
-It merges them, cleans up messy text/numbers and standardizes data, writes a cleaned CSV, and uploads that file to S3.
+It merges them, cleans up messy text/numbers and standardizes data, writes a cleaned CSV, and uploads that file to S3 bucket.
 If S3 download or upload fails, it prints a message and falls back to local files and upload.

 ## Run